When is Andy Murray playing Benoit Paire at Wimbledon 2018?

 Andy Murray will play Frenchman Benoit Paire in the first round of Wimbledon – the two-time champion is in the second half of the draw which means he will take to the court for his opener on Tuesday 3rd July.

 The two met in the fourth round of Wimbledon last year, with Murray prevailing in straight sets.
-If the Scot does come through his first round match this year, he will face with Jeremy Chardy or Denis Shapovalov in the second round, with a possible third round clash against number five seed Juan Martin del Potro.
+If the Scot does come through his first round match this year, he will face Jeremy Chardy or Denis Shapovalov in the second round, with a possible third round clash against number five seed Juan Martin del Potro.
+Then, in the latter stages of the competition, he could come up against Rafael Nadal (in the quarter-finals), Novak Djokovic (semi-finals) and Roger Federer in the final.